Posted on October 8, 2012 - Filed Under 12-Concocted Lies and Myths by the media | 25 Comments

 “Ahmedabad: At least six persons were injured when police opened fire to disperse a rampaging mob in Meghaninagar area of the city on Thursday afternoon.
 The injured were brought to civil hospital where the condition of at least three is stated to be serious…the incident took place at Chamanpura area under Meghaninagar police station…”

-That is- as early as 2:34 PM itself police had injured 6 outside Ehsan Jafri’s house and actually 5 were killed in their firing.
-This despite the hopeless situation- which is clear from reading The Times’ report that Fire Brigade and Police were not allowed to be reached by the mob.
+That is, as early as 2:34 PM itself police had injured 6 outside Ehsan Jafri’s house and actually 5 were killed in their firing and 11 injured.
+This despite the hopeless situation, which is clear from reading The Times’ report that Fire Brigade and Police were not allowed to be reached by the mob.
 Though police gained control only after 8 PM- they fired much before that- before 2 PM and saved 200 Muslims.
 Kalupur was already under curfew before 2:34 PM.
+The SIT report also says on page 1 that the police lathi-charged the crowd, fired 124 rounds and burst 134 tear-gas shells at Ehsan Jafri’s place, and killed 4 Hindus in firing and injured 11.

-Some other questions which can be raised here are: Why didn’t Jafri call any CONGRESS LEADER- and ask the Congress Party to assemble 500 workers outside his house- to save his life?
+Some other questions which can be raised here are: Why didn’t Jafri call any CONGRESS LEADER and ask the Congress Party to assemble 500 workers outside his house to save his life?
 Why couldn’t the Congress Party have do anything to save its former MP?
-Jafri was reported to have called Amarsinh Chaudhary, the then PCC chief.
+Jafri was reported to have called Amarsinh Chaudhary, the then PCC chief, and indeed made several calls to CONGRESS LEADERS also.
 The media hid from the public for many years that a top accused in this case was none other than Congress leader Meghsingh Chaudhary himself.
 He was arrested not by Gujarat police, but by the SC-appointed SIT itself in 2009.
 One link: http://articles.timesofindia.indiatimes.com/2009-03-26/subverse/28032145_1_religious-symbols-religion-and-politics-gulbarga-society

 Even the National Commission for Women in its report stated that the media needlessly exaggerated the plight of women victims of the communal carnage.
 The NCW team visited Gujarat on 10, 11 and 12 April 2002.
 On 22nd April 2002, Tehelka’s website said–“Nafisa Hussain, a member of the NCW, has gone on record saying that several organisations and the media have needlessly blown out of proportion the violence suffered by minority women in the communal riots of Gujarat.”